bsteen/cloud-covert-channels/README.md

 # cloud-covert-channels
 Creating covert channels in Linux-based cloud container environments.
 The paper on this research is forthcoming.
 It will be published in *IEEE Transactions on Dependable and Secure Computing*.
+The paper is currently in the peer-review/revison stage.
 Clean up of the code is also forthcoming.

 ## Channels
 **proc-locks**
 Covert channel using /proc/locks.
 It implements an ACK system that reduces channel bandwidth, but improves channel reliability.
-This version is unmaintained.

 **proc-locks-no-ack**
 Covert channel using /proc/locks, except the receiver does not ACK the sender